tehzwen/WebGLEngine/README.md

-# CMPT370Lab5
+# WebGLEngine
-Graphics lab 5 for WebGL
+Simple WebGL rendering engine used for simple playgrounding with webgl